sagar-46/LeetCode/Easy/README.md

 14.Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty \
 &ensp;&emsp;string "".

+21.You are given the heads of two sorted linked lists list1 and list2.
+Merge the two lists into one sorted list.
+The list should be made by splicing \
+&ensp;&emsp;together the nodes of the first two lists.
+Return the head of the merged linked list.

 26.Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears \
 &ensp;&emsp;only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.